mspath/aoc2015/README.md

 ### Day 15: Science for Hungry People

-help configure the best recipe.
+help configure the best recipe. incomplete.

 ### Day 16: Aunt Sue

 thank the right Aunt for her present.

+### Day 17: No Such Thing as Too Much

+help storing eggnog. incomplete.

+### Day 18: Like a GIF For Your Yard

+animate your lighting.

 ---